 - Think you have an STI (sexually transmitted infection)

 - Need information about alcohol, tobacco, or other drug use

 - Want to talk about personal, school, family issues, or feelings about sex and sexuality

 What will my doctor or nurse tell my parents?

-According to the laws in the State of California, you doctor or nurse cannot tell your parents or guardians anything about your exam if you're seen for any confidential services.
-These include care for problems or concerns in the areas of sexuality (pregnancy testing, abortion services, testing and treatment for STDs, pap smears, etc.) mental health and substance abuse.
+According to the laws in the State of California, your doctor or nurse cannot tell your parents or guardians anything about your exam if you're seen for any confidential services.
+These include care for problems or concerns in the areas of sexuality (pregnancy testing, abortion services, testing and treatment for STIs, pap smears, etc.) mental health and substance abuse.
 You do not need to have your parents' permission for these types of services.
-For testing and treatment of STDs you must be at least 12 years old to give permission.
+For testing and treatment of STIs, you must be at least 12 years old to give permission.

 Even though you don't have to ask your parents, it's a good idea to talk with them or another adult you trust about the medical care you need.
 We want you to be safe!
 If you have any questions about confidentiality, please ask us.

 Some things cannot remain confidential (private).Your health care provider will need to contact someone else to help if you are being abused, physically and/or sexually.